 This past week was vinterferie here in Danmark.
 Vinterferie is a beautiful word that conjures up magical sparkly winter wonderland-y kind of images.
 At least in my head it does.
 Maybe too much Hans Christian Andersen on the brain.
 Vinterferie really just means Winter Break (or winter holiday or winter vacation – you get the gist.)
 The littles had 10 days off of school.
 Our plans may not have been grand, but they seemed easily achievable from a geographical, financial and emotional vantage point.
 But, as we were to find out Something Strange This Way comes.
 Our vinterferie also included Danish influenza, macabre modern art, Friday the 13th, a terrorist attack and a Nissan Leaf.

 We started in Aarhus – Denmark’s 2nd city and the world headquarters to Vestas – the reason that we are here in Scandiland.
-Piggy-backing my husband’s work visit to HQ, we took the high speed ferry from the tip of Sjælland (the island that Copenhagen adorns) across to Aarhus which sits on the east coast of the continental hand of Denmark known as Jutland.
+Piggy-backing on my husband’s work visit to headquarters, the rest of us took the high-speed ferry from the tip of Sjælland (the island that Copenhagen adorns) to meet him in Aarhus which sits on the east coast of the continental hand of Denmark known as Jutland.
 Look on a map – you’ll understand.
-But you can’t just make it in one straight shot when you’ve taken a mini-lease of an electric Nissan Leaf.
+What should be about a four-hour trip can’t be concluded in one straight shot when you’ve taken a mini-lease of an electric Nissan Leaf.
+Nope.
+No siree.
 Why – why would we do this?
 Try to road trip in an electric vehicle?
 Well – here was the basis of our misguided and underestimated decision:

-- determined and OPEN local parking places specifically for electric cars
+- There are fixed and almost always OPEN local parking places specifically for electric cars.
+NOT true for other cars in our hood.

-To make it from our home in the Østerbro neighborhood of Copenhagen – you must carefully drive with efficiency (read – don’t turn on the heat, let all the cars zoom past you as you turtle along in the slow lane, don’t plug in anything to charge that might suck any extra life out of the car.)
-We have to carefully plan in a charging stop about half way.
-And the further from metro centers you go, the fewer options there be.
-And we can only use specific charging spots that our lease is registered with.
+To make it from our home in the Østerbro neighborhood of Copenhagen – you must carefully drive with efficiency.
+Read – don’t turn on the heat, even though it is February in Denmark.
+Keep your coat on kids.
+Let all the cars zoom past you as you turtle along in the slow lane.
+And don’t plug in anything to charge that might suck any extra life out of the car.
+But my phone is dying mom.
+Tough titty!
+Even with all of these energy-saving measures, we still have to carefully plan a charging stop about halfway to Aarhus.
+And the further from metro centers you move, the fewer options there be.
+We can only use specific charging spots that our lease is registered with.
 Seriously?
-But make it all the way there we do.
-With 4 km and 3% battery life left to spare.
+After a two hour break in Holbæk for hot chocolate and sweets, the car is charged enough to make it on the ferry and off in Aarhus.
+All the way there, we finally make it with only 4 km and 3% battery life left to spare.
+Sigh.
 Stress averted – til tomorrow anyway.
 Bring on the exploring.
 So we thought.

 Were they axe-murderers?
 Of course not.
 Awaiting the birth of their first grandchild to their daughter in Aarhus – they were commuting back and forth.
 Sweet, lovely and possibly provincial – we extend our stay through the weekend.
 I think we were supposed to be there.
 Alone and cozy, away from dreadful happenings taking place in our neighborhood back home in Copenhagen.
 Being an American expat in Denmark is a strange thing when terrorism strikes way too near your new home.
 I believe that we were supposed to be across Denmark exploring little Jutland summer towns in the middle of vinter while learning that a man with a machine gun had opened fire less than a kilometer from our flat.
 Killing one, injuring more around the corner from where you buy groceries, from where the kids jump on trampolines and kick balls on courts and swing on giant swings.
 Across the street from the public swimhall and on the plaza where you have shared a date drink with your husband.
 All of this is hard to correlate.
 Thankful the kids weren’t privy.
 We are safe.
 But I have lost a sense of safety.
 Copenhagen is safer than many American big towns and we have given our children an extended freedom to explore it.
 Will I change that?
 I’ll let you know.
 For now – I am thankful they are safe.

-Speaking out freely be not the privilege of few.
+Speaking out freely should not be the privilege of few.

 Though when death comes for trying, what should we do?